IT, Photography and AV

 A series of computers sitting on a desk in a computer lab

-The facility offers high-end digital cameras, lighting setups, tripods, and backdrops for architectural photography.
+A dedicated photographic room together with high-end digital cameras and lenses (Canon EOS and Sony), lighting setups, tripods and backdrops for architectural photography is available for use by all students of the Liverpool School of Architecture.
 Students can document models, site visits, and projects with professional-grade tools, ensuring high-quality visual representation of their work.

 Heliodon